Andy2244/openwrt-extra/README.md

 Samba 4, wsdd2, luci-app-samba4 was merged into package/master, so this feeds will contain unmerged or test changes from now on.
 _It should also build against the 18.06 release branch, if not open a issue here._

-Snapshots can be downloaded from here: [snapshots/packages](https://downloads.openwrt.org/snapshots/packages/)
+Ready build ipk's for the Snapshot SDK, can be downloaded from here: [snapshots/packages](https://downloads.openwrt.org/snapshots/packages/).

+Those "might" also run on 18.06, but are untested on it.
+I will backport the samba4 package to 18.06 after it has been tested/stabilized.

 #### Note
 Samba [VFS modules](https://wiki.samba.org/index.php/Virtual_File_System_Modules) are supported and can be added via luci.